chelob/Github-Search/README.md

 2. The app test consist in 2 tests

     1. Renders screen: this test verifies if the app is being rendered.
-    2. Backend is up: this test verifies if the backend server is running.
+    2. Backend is up: this test verifies if the GitHub APIs are running.

 # Getting Started with Create React App